-- 235 Particle losses in the reactor were characterized using AS particles within the diameter range from 50 to 200 nm.
-The monodisperse AS particles were size-selected by a DMA and then passed through a soft x-ray neutralizer after size classification.
+Particle losses in the reactor were characterized using AS particles within the diameter range from 50 to 200 nm.
+The monodisperse AS particles were size-selected by a DMA and then passed through a soft X-ray neutralizer after size classification.
 Upon exiting the neutralizer, the size-dependent fraction of particles that possess at least one positive or negative charge varies from about 41 % for 50 nm particles to 71 % for 200 nm particles (Wiedensohler, 1988).
-The flow rate through the reactor was kept at 3.5 L min-1. - 240 Particles were directed through the reactor or through a 150 cm L × 0.95 cm OD copper tube bypass, with sampling alternated between the two through the use of an automated 3-way valve.
-The particle transmission efficiency was calculated from the ratio of the particle concentrations measured at the outlets of the reactor and bypass using a CPC (TSI Inc. Model 3760A).
-After a set of initial tests, the static charge on the PFA, PTFE, and ePTFE surfaces was minimized by pushing concentrated bipolar ions generated with an electronic ionizer (Simco-Ion Inc., Fusion) through and around the flow tube for more than 12 hours.
+The flow rate through the reactor was kept at $3.5 \text{ L} \text{ min}^{-1}$ .

+Particles were directed through the reactor or through a $150 \text{ cm} \text{ length} \times 0.95 \text{ cm} \text{ OD}$ copper tube bypass, with sampling alternated between the two through the use of an automated three-way valve.
+The particle transmission efficiency was calculated from the ratio of the particle concentrations measured at the outlets of the reactor and bypass using a CPC

+(TSI Inc. Model 3760A).
+After a set of initial tests, the static charge on the PFA, PTFE, and ePTFE surfaces was minimized by pushing concentrated bipolar ions generated with an electronic ionizer (Simco-Ion Inc., Fusion) through and around the flow tube for more than 12 h.
 Additional measurements of 50 and 100 nm particles were made after minimizing the static charge.
-The - measurements were repeated two or three times for each particle size, with agreement between measurements found to be to within $\pm$ 5 % when sampling the same diameter.
+The measurements were repeated 2 or 3 times for each particle size, with agreement between measurements found to be to within $\pm 5\%$ when sampling the same diameter.

 Gas losses were determined by continuously injecting gas mixtures containing $CO_2$ and $SO_2$ and measuring the ratio of the concentrations downstream and upstream of the reactor with the $CO_2$ and $SO_2$ analyzers identified above.
-For the $SO_2$

-250 transmission efficiency tests, the PFA OFR walls were first passivated by flowing SO2 gas through the OFR for at least 15 min and until stable concentration was measured by the SO2 analyzer connected to the outlet.
+For the $SO_2$ transmission efficiency tests, the PFA OFR walls were first passivated by flowing $SO_2$ gas through the OFR for at least 15 min and until a stable concentration was measured by the $SO_2$ analyzer connected to the outlet.